Blog | Real Estate

 If the numbers are accurate, Jason’s HCI can potentially mitigate any downside risk and inform the user of possible upside potentials.

-When Kim and I first started investing we measured the value of rent by asking, if you're living in your house, what would you charge yourself rent for?
-That's how we got the rental value.
+When Robert first started investing, he and Kim began by measuring the value of rent by asking, if you're living in your house, what would you charge yourself rent for?
+That's how they got the rental value.

-When we bought our first house together.
-Kim had to go to our gold depository because we didn't have a dollar.
-We were buying our own personal residence up in Portland, Oregon and the loaners said, they needed $23,000 now, quick.
-Because our credit was so bad we had to jump on this.
-So, we took the silver bars in grocery bags to the precious metals dealer down the street and got our $23,000.
+When they bought their first house together, Kim had to go to their gold depository because they didn't have a dollar.
+They were buying their own personal residence up in Portland, Oregon and the loaners said they needed $23,000 upfront.
+Because their credit was so bad, Robert and Kim had to jump on this.
+So, they took the silver bars in grocery bags to the precious metals dealer down the street and got their $23,000.

-Everyone around us said it was a good idea because real estate prices always go up.
+Everyone around them said it was a good idea because real estate prices always go up.
 Of course, that is not true.
 (Remember 2008?)
-But I still hear it all the time.
-That is why I like the concept of this index.
+That is why the concept of this index is a sensible one.
 Right now, everyone is saying the real estate prices are through the roof.
-But Jason’s HCI says maybe they are not.
-When the HCI compares real estate to real goods and services we can see exactly where real estate stands.
+But Jason’s HCI might say otherwise.
+When the HCI compares real estate to real goods and services, one can see exactly where real estate stands.
 Not opinions, data.

 Let's take gold, for example.